rontarrant/tkoop/_posts/2021-08-27-0004-just-ooping-along.md

 super().__init__()
 ```

 It’s awkward to type, but *Pythonic* as all git-out...
 OOPish, too.
-And if it's not done, we get no window.

-Another benefit of using a `Window` class like this is that it gives us a way to simulate global variables without actually using globals.
-We’ll talk more about this later.
+There are other benefits to using a `Window` class which we’ll talk more about later.

 #### main()